Nandaka/PixivUtil2/readme.md

 - fireattack
 - Jared Shields

-*If I forget someone, please send me a pull request with the commit/merge id.
+** If I forget someone, please send me a pull request with the commit/merge id.

-= License Agreement
+# License Agreement
 See LICENSE.